 Prysmian | The world’s thickest aluminium core

-Copper is traditionally an important component in cable constructions due to its good conductive properties.
-However, copper is also a heavy material which is very expensive and prone to theft.
-Aluminium could offer an alternative, but it has different properties.
-This makes the development of a thick, high-voltage cable using this material an extremely complex technical challenge.
+Copper is traditionally an important component in cable construction because of its good conductive properties.
+However, copper is also a heavy material, very expensive and susceptible to theft.
+Aluminum could offer a solution as an alternative, but it has different properties, which makes developing a thick high-voltage cable with this material a very complex technical challenge.

-This innovative cable system has since been successfully used in the Netherlands for transporting energy over longer distances, including in wind farms in the North Sea and in the energy supply system in the Randstad conurbation.
-Grid operator Tennet is calling this a world first!
+This innovative cable system is now being used successfully in the Netherlands for the transmission of energy over longer distances, including in wind farms in the North Sea and in the energy supply in the Randstad conurbation.

-For more information about Prysmian Group, visit www.prysmiangroup.com.
+If you would like more information about Prysmian Group, please visit www.prysmiangroup.com.